ellen-m-finnegan/Pastry-Chasers-Main/README.md

 - The exercise API from [API Ninjas](https://www.api-ninjas.com/api/exercises) can occasionally be down for free users, it does go back up very quickly, so if you experience any issues check out their page
 - The search function only works with complete exercise name matches due to the API e.g. landmine twist or clean and press and not landmine or clean.
+- I attempted to update the heading order and contrast issues brought to light in the accessibility report section of the lighthouse report, these changes can be seen in the css file and index and other pages, but these changes are not appearing on the GitHub pages site.
+These can be seen when the site is ran locally.
+I have attached lighthouse reports for the same latest build for both github pages and the locally ran build.

 ## Credits